CKalitin/ckalitin.github.io/_posts/2025-11-19-rewired-240v-kiln.md

 ![Image](/assets/images/rewired-240v-kiln/stoichiometry.png)

 [Terraform industries is using this process](https://terraformindustries.wordpress.com/2022/07/24/terraform-industries-whitepaper/) to produce carbon-neutral CH4 and CH3OH from sunlight and air.
 The stoichiometry of the calcium looping process is shown above.
-The calcination step is done at ~850-900 C and is what I approached first (can't do the carbonation step without Calcium Oxide to start with).
+The calcination step is done at ~850-900 C and produces Calcium Oxide (CaO) and is what I approached first (can't have a CO2 absorption bed without CaO to start with).

 My project notes are [available here](https://docs.google.com/document/d/12KHtcnumooHgzO7qDuehRkyOHOEnnQzopWQEb114Iws/edit?usp=sharing).
 If you can parse them, there are more details in there.